prabhusowmya2001/Prediction-using-Supervised-ML/README.md

 # Prediction-using-Supervised-ML
-To Predict the percentage of marks of the students based on the number of hours they studied
+To Predict the percentage of marks of the students based on the number of hours they studied previously in the other modules.